kyma-project/kyma/docs/compass/08-01-basic-flow-tutorial.md

 ### Register your Application in the Compass UI

-1. Open a separate tab in your browser and go to  `https://compass.{CLUSTER_DOMAIN}` that will navigate you to the Compass UI.
-Select a tenant you want to work on from the drop-down list on the top navigation panel.
+1. Open a separate tab in your browser and go to `https://compass.{CLUSTER_DOMAIN}`.
+It will navigate you to the Compass UI.
+From the drop-down list on the top navigation panel, select a tenant you want to work on.
 For the purpose of this tutorial, select the `default` tenant.
 In the **Runtimes** tab, there is already the default `kymaruntime` that you can work on to complete this tutorial.
 Make sure that your Runtime is assigned to the `DEFAULT` scenario.

-2. Navigate to the **Application** tab in the left navigation panel and click **Create application...** to register your Application in Compass.
+2. In the left navigation panel, navigate to the **Application** tab and click **Create application...** to register your Application in Compass.
 Choose **From scratch** from the drop-down list.
 For the purpose of this tutorial, name your Application `test-app`.
 By default, your Application is assigned to the `DEFAULT` scenario.

 3. Select `test-app` in the **Applications** view and add the API spec of the Order Service: